 Is it hard to prove?

-While the concept of res ipsa loquitur is simple, in practice the application can be tricky.
+While res ipsa loquitur is a simple concept, the application can be tricky.
 Sometimes it is clear that someone was negligent, but you cannot prove who it was.

 Example: An otherwise healthy patient undergoes an emergency appendectomy but wakes up with a paralyzed arm.
 It is obvious that someone on the surgical team was negligent.
 Though because the patient was unconscious when the harm occurred, the patient cannot say who was responsible.3